ronoaldo/mercurio/mods/mtimer/README.md

 The mod tries to load the configuration from least to most mod specific locations:

-1. Default `minetest.conf` that is used to load the server
+1. Default configuration that is used to load the server
 2. From `_mtimer.conf` in the served world’s directory
 3. Built-in default setting defined by the mod’s author